Sunset Beach (TV series)

-Sunset Beach was an American television soap opera that aired on NBC from January 6, 1997, to December 31, 1999.
+Sunset Beach is an American television soap opera that aired on NBC from January 6, 1997, to December 31, 1999.
 The show follows the loves and lives of the people living in the Orange County coastal area named Sunset Beach, on the coast of California.
 Although there is a real community named Sunset Beach (now part of the city of Huntington Beach), the show's beach scenes were shot in nearby Seal Beach, California.
 The show was co-produced by NBC and Spelling Television.

 Sunset Beach won two Daytime Emmy Awards and was nominated another eleven times.
 The show also received 22 nominations for various other awards.

 Conception and development

+Developed as a co-production between its NBC Studios unit and Spelling Television (which formed a standalone daytime production subsidiary specifically for the program), Sunset Beach was ordered to series by NBC in 1996, in an attempt to both rebuild the network's daytime lineup and target younger audiences.
+Charles Pratt Jr. (who would also serve as an executive consultant), Robert Guza Jr. and Josh Griffith were hired to develop the concept for the new series.
+Pratt, Guza and Griffith had met in 1988 when the latter two joined series veteran Pratt as writers for the NBC soap opera Santa Barbara; Pratt and Guza first met Spelling in 1992, when the two became part of the original writing staff of Melrose Place, and went on to work on its short-lived spinoff Models Inc.

-Sunset Beach was created in 1996, having replaced Santa Barbara (1984–1993) in an attempt to both rebuild NBC's daytime lineup and target younger audiences.
-It was the first daytime soap opera produced by Aaron Spelling, the chief of Spelling Television (Spelling had also produced several primetime soap operas, and was the executive producer of the 1991 film Soapdish, a satirical look at daytime soap operas).
+Sunset Beach was the first (and only) daytime soap opera produced by Aaron Spelling, and NBC's first new serial since the 1991 cancellation of Generations (which was also produced by the network's production division).
+Spelling had experience in the genre producing several primetime soap operas (most notably Dynasty, Melrose Place and Beverly Hills, 90210), and was also the executive producer of the 1991 film Soapdish, a satirical look at daytime soap operas.

 Jonathan Levin, one of the show's consulting producers, commented on the change that a new soap opera brings to the lineup, and the tough process of a viewer getting to know a new soap: "It is very difficult to change the loyalty of the daytime viewer, and we’re talking about shows that have been on for 30 years.
 That's one of the reasons we’re targeting young viewers — they’re the most available and the most flexible in their viewing habits."

 In the process of making the show, Spelling liked the idea of naming it Never Say Goodbye, as suggested by Viacom chairman Sumner Redstone during a dinner with Spelling, but later tests proved that the viewers were more drawn to the title Sunset Beach.
-Upon its premiere, Sunset Beach was made part of NBC's daytime programming block.
-At first, the show was given a one-year deal, with 255 episodes to produce.
-The show was renewed again for another year, and then picked up in six-month intervals for its final year in 1999.
-On September 17, 1999, NBC cancelled Sunset Beach due to low ratings.
-The series aired its final episode on December 31, 1999.

-Before getting cancelled, the show was renewed twice, but it failed to grab an audience.
-Through its short existence, Sunset Beach remained in the daytime Nielsen ratings basement.
-However, during the Shockwave storyline, it received its best ratings and showed signs that it might move off the bottom.
-This spike proved to be brief and was not sustained.
+The soap opera debuted on January 6, 1997.